anime-vsub/app/README.md

 ## Download APK for Android

+> [!TIP]
-Download app for Android at: https://app.animevsub.eu.org
+> Download app for Android at: https://app.animevsub.eu.org

 ## Reason for PWA